 Man missing after 2am boat fall

-Police and Coastguard are scouring the Marlborough Sounds shoreline for a Blenheim man who fell from a launch about 2am today.
+Police and the Coastguard are making a shoreline search for a missing 45-year-old Blenheim man who fell from a launch in the Marlborough Sounds about 2am today.

-The search is under way in the Endeavour Inlet area near the northern entrance of Queen Charlotte Sound.
+The search is under way in Endeavour Inlet area near the northern entrance to Queen Charlotte Sound.

-Furneaux Lodge owner Geoff Faulkner said the man, aged 45, was with his daughter and her partner on the launch.
-He was not wearing a life jacket.
+Furneaux Lodge owner Geoff Faulkner said the man was with his daughter and her partner on the launch when he fell overboard.
+He was not wearing a lifejacket.

-The trio had visited Furneaux Lodge earlier in the night and were heading back to a bach at Marine Head, near the entrance to Endeavour Inlet, he said.
+The trio had visited Furneaux Lodge earlier in the night and were heading back to a bach at Marine Head, near the entrance to Endeavour Inlet.

-They were drinking beer and playing pool but Faulkner did not believe they had much to drink.
+They were drinking beer and playing pool, but he did not believe they had much to drink.

-''Our bar staff said they didn't appear to be inebriated when they left,'' he said.
+"Our bar staff said they didn't appear to be inebriated when they left," Faulkner said.

-He was hopeful the man would still be found alive but was concerned about how long he had been missing.
+He hoped the man would be found alive, but was concerned he had been missing for a long time.

 The water was cold at this time of year, he said.

-The lodge general manager had been searching in the lodge boat since 3.30am.
-The conditions had been flat and calm, he said.
+The lodge's general manager had been searching in the lodge boat since 3.30am.
+The conditions had been calm, Faulkner said.

-It was understood one of the people on the boat sent out a mayday call, saying a person had been lost overboard.
+It is understood one of the people on the boat sent out a mayday call, saying a person had been lost overboard.

-Police, a Coastguard helicopter and the Bluebridge Santa Regina ferry were involved in the search overnight, with the police dive squad joining from Wellington this morning.
+Police, a Coastguard helicopter and a rescue boat from the Bluebridge ferry Santa Regina were involved in the search this morning, with the police dive squad joining from Wellington.